 During my sign-up process, I gave them two previous employers with fairly decent estimates on date ranges & salary.

-Step Three: The sign-up process
+Step Three: The preliminary report

 When I signed up for the standard package, they told me they found four accounts tied to my personal information.
 But that they were performing a more complete search, which would take 1-2 days to complete.